 Determination of Salient Human Rights Issues

-In addition, salient human rights issues are being identified on a site-by-site basis as we continue the roll out of the site-level HRIA methodology.
+In addition, salient human rights issues are being identified on a site-by-site basis as we continue to implement our site-level HRIA methodology.
 This is being done on a risk-basis (as determined by the Corporate HRIA) – as well as other practical considerations.
-The dashboard above outlines the scope of this methodology, which is described further in the Assessing Impacts section below.
-The results of (and methodology behind) both the Corporate HRIA and the TFM HRIA were subject to feedback from international-level stakeholders via meetings in 2014 and 2015 respectively.
+Our Dashboard outlines the scope of this methodology, which is described further in the Assessing Impacts section.
+The results of (and methodology behind) our Corporate and site-level HRIAs continue to be subject to feedback from international-level stakeholders.
+Most recently, we organized one set of international stakeholders calls in 2017 focused on planning for the Cerro Verde HRIA and another set of calls in early 2018 on the results of the Cerro Verde HRIA and next steps.

 PHOTO DESCRIPTION: The wastewater treatment plant for the City of Arequipa supplements existing water supplies to support Cerro Verde’s expansion.
 As a result, regional water quality is improving.